RoboSherlock/robosherlock_docs/source/tutorials/ease_fall_school_2018.rst

 .. warning:: Changes made to a docker container persist only until the container exists; If you stop and remove the container changes you have made to it will be lost; To make changes permanent you need to commit them to the image; If you stop the container you can restart it using ``docker start rs_demo``.
 It is recommended to also use the ``-v path_to_host_folder:path_to_docker_folder`` option to share some of the output files of RoboSherlock with the host (e.g. images) for easier visualization.

 The docker container contains a full installation of RoboShelrock, with all the dependencies and all of its current capabilities.
-To ease the use of the xterm in the browser we have installed byobu (a screen variant) that allows openning multiple termina; windows, verticaland horizontal splitting etc. (Check the `cheat sheets <https://www.iconspng.com/images/byobu-cheat-sheet/byobu-cheat-sheet.jpg>`_ for more detail.
+To ease the use of the xterm in the browser we have installed byobu (a screen variant) that allows openning multiple terminal windows, verticaland horizontal splitting etc. (Check the `cheat sheets <https://www.iconspng.com/images/byobu-cheat-sheet/byobu-cheat-sheet.jpg>`_ for more detail).
+The instructions that follow are all meant to be executed in the terminal window in a browser.
+When prompted for a new terminal window, open a new tab in byobu or split the existing one.

 ----------------------------